Blobby-Boi/uBlobeBM/README.md

 uBlobeBM is an HTML program that runs bookmarklets using uBlock origin.
 It's very useful if bookmarklets don't work on your device or if they are blocked by your administrator.

 #### How to setup uBlobeBM
 Make sure that you have uBlock origin installed on your computer.
+If you dont, download it [here](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).

+Go to chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/dashboard.html

+Check the "I am an advanced user" box, then click on the small gear ⚙️ icon.
+Find `userResourcesLocation` and change it from `unset` to `https://blobby-boi.github.io/uBlobeBM/blob.js`

+Go to chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/1p-filters.html

-If you dont, download it [here](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)
+Make sure that you have uBlock origin installed on your computer.
+If you dont, download it [here](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).

 #### How to use uBlobeBM
 Press CTRL + Shift + ~